xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 Moving the cursor to 6000 rules now.

-The BGP part is learnt also instantly.
+The BGP part is learnt almost instantly.

 <div class="highlighter-rouge">
 <pre class="highlight">